puppetlabs/puppet-docs/source/puppet/6.0/lang_data_type.md

 Data types are useful in parameter lists, match (`=~`) expressions, case statements, and selector expressions.
 There are also a few less common uses for them.

-### When and how to use data types

-We recommend using data types whenever you can, and aligning them in columns.
-Class parameters should be typed wherever possible, and the type used should be as specific as possible, for example, using an Enum for input validation, instead of using a String and checking the contents of the string in the code.
-You have the option to specify String[1] instead of String, because you may want non empty string — this is fine to use but we do not recommend you ensure it.
-You should also type variables as deep as possible, without affecting readability.
-If this is not possible, consider creating your own custom data type alias.

 ### Parameter lists

 [Classes][], [defined types][], and [lambdas][] all let you specify _parameters,_ which let your code request data from a user or some other source.